-There is no one-size-fits-all approach to what to eat, when to eat, or how to eat.
+There is no one-size-fits-all approach to what you should eat, when to eat, or how to eat.
 That’s why your WAG nutrition coach provides you with personalized tips on how to build your day of eating, with your needs in mind.

 Even with those guidelines, we understand that figuring out a method that works for you can be hard, so we’re sharing our universal tips to approach meal planning that can work for almost any level of health and fitness needs.